John Simon, 1st Viscount Simon: Later life

-Although he had won plaudits for his legal skills as Lord Chancellor, Clement Attlee declined to appoint him to the British delegation at the Nuremberg War Trials and told him bluntly in a letter that Simon's role in the prewar governments made it unwise.
+Although he had won plaudits for his legal skills as Lord Chancellor, Clement Attlee declined to appoint him to the British delegation at the Nuremberg War Trials and told him bluntly in a letter that Simon's role in the pre-war governments made it unwise.
 Simon remained active in the House of Lords and as a senior judge on the Judicial Committee of the Privy Council.
 He wrote a well-regarded practitioners' text Simon on Income Tax in 1948.
+During the drafting of the Criminal Justice Act 1948, it was Simon who proposed the eventual insertion of the abolition of the privilege of peerage for criminal courts.

 In 1948, Simon succeeded Lord Sankey as High Steward of Oxford University.
 The position is often held by a distinguished Oxonian lawyer.
 Relations with his nearly-alcoholic wife were somewhat strained, and he increasingly spent his weekends at All Souls, of which he was Senior Fellow.

 Simon was a vigorous campaigner against socialism, across the country in the general elections of 1945, 1950 and 1951.
 Churchill blocked Simon, who had stepped down as leader of the National Liberals in 1940, from joining the Conservative Party.
 Churchill was keen to lend Conservative support to the (official) Liberals, including his old friend Lady Violet Bonham Carter, but blocked a full merger between the Conservatives and the National Liberals although a constituency-level merger was negotiated with the Conservative Party chairman Lord Woolton in 1947 (thereafter, the National Liberals were increasingly absorbed into the Conservatives for practical purposes until they fully merged in 1968).

 Although Simon was still physically and mentally vigorous (aged 78) when the Conservatives returned to power in 1951, Churchill offered him neither a return to the Woolsack nor any other office.
 In 1952, Simon published his memoirs, Retrospect.
 The quote "I so very tire of politics.
 The early death of too many a great man is attributed to her touch" is from Simon's memoir.
 Harold Nicolson reviewed the book as describing the "nectarines and peaches of office" as if they were "a bag of prunes".